WidgetKing/cpextra/docs/variables/info.md

 ## xinfoProjectElapsedSeconds

 Displays how many seconds of the current minute of course content the learner has already viewed.
-This variable is useful for creating your own playbar.
+This variable is useful for displaying time-based information on screen or in a custom playbar.

 ### See Also